craftgaz help Path of Exile 2 · patch 0.5+

 Fracturing OrbPermanently locks one random modifier so later orbs can’t touch it.

-OmenA consumable that biases the next operation — e.g. Sinistral/Dextral (force prefix/suffix), Abyssal Echoes (a second reveal screen).
+OmenA consumable that biases the next operation — e.g. Sinistral/Dextral (force prefix/suffix), Abyssal Echoes (a second reveal screen), Light (the next Annulment removes only a desecrated mod).

 Quality / CatalystCatalysts add quality of a damage/defence type; some crafts need a quality cap unlocked (Essence of the Breach) before pushing to 40%.